-Blood glucose test strips usually have an expiry date, and are good to use for 3 to 6 months once opened.
+Blood glucose test strips usually have an expiry date and are good to use for three to six months once opened.
 They should meet specific International Organization for Standardization (ISO) accuracy standards when used with meters.
-According to the US FDA regulations for all blood glucose test glucometers – For results at or above 75 mg/dl, 95% of the meter test outcomes should be within plus or minus 20 points of the actual blood glucose level, whereas for results below 75 mg/dl, 95% of the meter test results should be within plus or minus 15 points of the actual blood glucose level.
+According to the US FDA regulations for all blood glucose test glucometers, for results at or above 75 mg/dl, 95% of the meter test outcomes should be within approximately 20 points of the actual blood glucose level, whereas for results below 75 mg/dl, 95% of the meter test results should be within approximately 15 points of the actual blood glucose level.

-False blood glucose readings while using a blood glucose test strips can occur when –
+False blood glucose readings while using a blood glucose test strips can occur when

 insufficient blood is applied to the test strip

-test strip is not inserted properly into the blood glucose meter
+the test strip is not inserted properly into the blood glucose meter

-test strips are stored under extreme temperature conditions or are exposed to humidity
+test strips are stored under extreme temperatures or are exposed to humidity

 damaged test strips or pre-used test strips are used